Andrine Hegerberg: Club career

 She signed for FA WSL club Birmingham City L.F.C. on 15 June 2016.

 It was announced in January 2018, that Hegerberg was joining Paris Saint-Germain ("PSG") in Division 1 Féminine on a transfer from Birmingham.
 She stayed with PSG until 2019.
 In May 2019, it was announced Hegerberg had mutually agreed to leave PSG at the end of her contract and had already started negotiating with other teams.

 In July 2019, Hegerberg signed with Italian Serie A team Roma.
 She cited her childhood passion for the Roma club colours and club icon Francesco Totti as her motivations for joining the club.
-Hegerberg made her Roma debut on the 15th September 2019 in a 3–0 loss to AC Milan.
+Hegerberg made her Roma debut on 15 September 2019 in a 3–0 loss to AC Milan.
 She then scored her first goal for the club just one week later, in a 2–0 victory over Fiorentina.

 Hegerberg went on to score four league goals from midfield for Roma in the 2019-20 Serie A season, as well as scoring in the Coppa Italia against Pink Bari.
 Despite her great start in Rome, the following year saw Hegerberg's second season in Rome cut short as she suffered a major knee injury during a January 2021 training session.
 Nonetheless, Hegerberg did pick up a Coppa Italia winner's medal in May 2021 after her club defeated AC Milan on penalties in the final.